 The treatment provided by your vet for the canine influenza will likely include fluids for hydration, anti-inflammatory medications for the fever, and antibiotics for any other bacterial infection they might discover.

 So Is Vaccinating Your Dog Necessary?

 Again, the vaccine for canine influenza, regardless of strain, is considered a “lifestyle vaccine.”
 The necessity for vaccination really depends if you frequently take your pooch to boarding kennels, daycare facilities, dog parks, and so on.

 In general, the vaccine is to protect pups who face risk of exposure to the canine influenza.
 If your dog mostly stays at home and you do not live in the city where millions of germs and bacteria can transmit to them from other dogs, then it may be safe to go without vaccination.

-But if for precautionary reasons you feel the need to vaccinate your dog, make sure to consult your vet for further information.
+But if for precautionary reasons, you must make sure to consult your vet for further information.

 What do you think of dog flu shots?
 Will you vaccinate your dog for canine influenza?
 Let us know in the comments below!